-5.6.10.6 ADC B Zero Crossing Interrupt Priority Level (ADCB\ZC IPL)- Bits 5-4
+5.6.10.6 ADC B Zero Crossing or Limit Error Interrupt Priority Level (ADCB\ZC IPL)-Bits 5-4

 This field is used to set the interrupt priority level for IRQs.
 This IRQ is limited to priorities 0 through 2.
 They are disabled by default.